prowler-cloud/prowler/README.md

 ```sh
 ./prowler -A 123456789012 -R RemoteRoleToAssume -T 3600 -b -M cvs -q -g rds
 ```
+or with a given External ID:
 ```sh
 ./prowler -A 123456789012 -R RemoteRoleToAssume -T 3600 -I 123456 -b -M cvs -q -g rds
 ```

-### Assume Role and across all accounts in AWS Organizations:
+### Assume Role and across all accounts in AWS Organizations or just a list of accounts:

 If you want to run Prowler or just a check or a group across all accounts of AWS Organizations you can do this: